 6. Will a Master's Degree Delay Your Medical Education & Career?

 Another element both Ms. Thomas and Dr. Smith mention, programs abroad in the Caribbean, especially those with a 5-year option like Trinity are a major time saver when your passion is medicine.
 Another Trinity graduate, Dr. Drew Clare, attending physician at Johns Hopkins, said something similar when we spoke to him when asked what he'd do differently:

 "I would have gone to Trinity a year earlier, because staying up here and doing a year of grad school was a huge waste of time and money, I could have been doing what I wanted to do all along.
 That is the one thing that I would have changed."

-A masters degree is an investment in time and energy as well as money.
+A master's degree is an investment in time and energy as well as money.
 Any decision to pursue an additional degree should be made seriously and not as a means to an end but as a part of the larger whole of who you are and where your career will take you.
-There's an often overlooked area where masters degrees come into the data evaluation game: The Match.

 Going directly to a medical program that will look at the big picture and evaluate your full potential and not eliminate you because of a bump in the academic road is a better financial investment, a better use of a students’ time, and gets you closer to your dream: becoming a physician.